What is Nevada Prepaid Tuition?

 What if I suddenly can't make the monthly payment on my contract?

-How does the program pay for the future costs of credit hours?
+How does the program pay for future costs of credit hours?

 Assets in the Nevada Higher Education Trust Fund are used to pay Contract benefits.
 The Board, through the State Treasurer, is responsible to invest the money paid on contracts in the Trust Fund.
-As of June 30, 2014, the Trust Fund had current assets of over $194.6 million.
+As of June 30, 2023, the Trust Fund had current assets of over $386.0 Million.

 Can this program be used at an out-of-state school?